projectmela/Session_analysis_tools/README.md

   - opencv=4.6.0
 ```
 The codes can take more aruguments when called.
 Type --help to see more options.
-srtanalyzer can take
+srtanalyzer can take:
 the location of the session
 drift threshold value
 height threshold value

-Annotationanalysis can take
+Videocorruption can take:
-the location of the annotated file
+the location of the session
-area threshold value
-command to not create the graphs
-command to display graphs while running the code
 ## Appendix

 A test dataset is provided to help you in checking if the codes are running as intended.
 The test dataset contains both the files to be run and their expected outputs.